The mission of the Green Climate Fund is to assist developing countries to respond to climate change while bringing prosperity to their peoples.

 Duties and responsibilities

-- Undertake additional operational tasks as assigned by the Head – PMU.
+- Support any additional analytical and operational tasks as assigned by the Division Management.

 Expected experience and qualifications*

-- Experience in developing programmatic documents, collating and conducting research analysis and articulating findings and recommendations;
+Experience in developing policy documents, conducting research analysis and articulating findings and recommendations;

-- Strong competence and autonomy in the use of standard software programs: Excel, Word, PowerPoint, Outlook, and Access; and
+Strong competence and autonomy in the use of standard software programmes: Excel, Word, PowerPoint, and Outlook; and

 - Excellent written and oral communication skills in English are essential for this position; knowledge of another UN language an advantage.

 *The person assessed by the Selection Panel as most suitable for the position will be proposed for appointment.
-The above criteria should be seen as indicators of the qualifications, experience and skills that would qualify candidates for consideration.
-Other combinations of academic qualifications and years of experience may be considered.
-Selection among short-listed candidates will also take into account performance at interview, appropriate testing and references.
-Eligibility for certain benefits shall depend on the place of recruitment and residence, as determined by the Fund in accordance with its rules.
+The above criteria should be seen as indicators of the experience and skills that would qualify candidates for consideration.
+Selection among short-listed candidates will also take into account performance at interview, appropriate testing, and references.

 - Client orientation

 How to apply